How To Wire Switches In Series?

 Connect the two single way switches, light bulb in series to the power supply as shown in fig below.
 Keep in mind that both switches S1 and S2 must be closed to complete the circuit.

-If there are more switches connected in series with electrical appliance i.e. light point, all of them must be at ON position to operate the load.
-If one of the single switch is open, the circuit won’t work then.
+If there are more switches connected in series with electrical appliances i.e. light point, all of them must be at ON position to operate the load.
+If one of the single switches is open, the circuit won’t work then.

 Below are the different positions of single way switches and light point when connected in series.